 The primary purpose of your website is to tell visitors 3 things: Here’s what I got…here’s what it will do for you…and here’s what to do next.
 Leads might be slipping through the cracks because it’s not clear what you do.

 Another reason is that your website content might be all about you.
 No offense, but people don’t care about how great you are, they care about what’s in it for them.
 So tell them.
 And then tell them exactly what to do next.
-Having a clear call-to-action on every page of your website and every social media page, post, tweet, video, etc. is essential to boosting lead generation.
+Having a clear call-to-action with a lead capture form on every page of your website and every social media page, post, tweet, video, etc. is essential to boosting lead generation.

 I’m not saying that you should try and sell something every time, quite the opposite, but you should certainly guide your prospect along your path with clear direction on what to do next.
 (Check out Gary Vaynerchuck’s book: Jab, Jab, Jab, Right Hook to get a solid blueprint on how to tell your story in a noisy world)